Robert J. Fisher: Philanthropy

 He is chair of the board of the San Francisco Museum of Modern Art.

 Environmental work

-With a longstanding commitment to environmental issues, he serves on the Board of Trustees for Conservation International as a member of the Executive Committee.
-He served on the board of the Natural Resources Defense Council for more than 20 years, and he is currently on the organization's Honorary Board of Trustees.
+He is on the board of trustees for Conservation International as a member of the executive committee.
+He was on the board of the Natural Resources Defense Council for more than 20 years, and is on the organization's honorary board of trustees.

 In 2009, he was appointed by Governor Arnold Schwarzenegger as the only public member of the Strategic Growth Council, Fisher was appointed by Governor Jerry Brown in 2014 as vice chair.
-The SGC coordinates activities that support sustainable communities, emphasizing strong economies, social equity and environmental stewardship.

 Political donations

-In 2019, it was revealed that Fisher had donated $1 million to a dark money group two months prior to Barack Obama's election in 2012.
+In 2019, it was revealed that Fisher had donated $1 million to a dark money group in opposition to Barack Obama two months prior to the 2012 presidential election.